 I was Tarzan.
 All three of them were villains.

 So as we move toward October, I'm super-busy working on the new season of the Sounds of Christmas.
-While I've kept the station on year-round, it goes through a big change in October.
-The Sounds of Christmas becomes the Sounds of Halloween through Halloween night.
+While the station stays on year-round, it goes through a big change every October.
+The Sounds of Christmas becomes the Sounds of Halloween from October 1 through Halloween night.

 I admit, mostly, it's just for my family, while I kick the tires and otherwise make sure everything is set to go for the coming season.
 But I've found there are a lot of other people that love Halloween, too, so I've expanded the playlist and hope you have a good time with the Sounds of Halloween.

 With all that said, what exactly is Halloween music?

 Some of it is pretty obvious.
 Monster Mash.
 Purple People Eater.
 Ghostbusters.
 Songs about things you associate with Halloween - ghosts, monsters, werewolves, vampires and witches.
 Some are scary stories, and some are about candy or trick-or-treating.